 It is a world sketched out in loving detail, both the political landscape and the sights and smells, the sounds, the textures of this historical world brought to life by Mantel’s incredible prose.

 He stood bare-headed by the carved tombs of ancestors… We think time cannot touch the dead, but it touches their monuments, leaving them snub-nosed and stub-fingered from the accidents and attrition of time… If in the late wars of York and Lancaster, their fathers and grandfathers picked the wrong side, they keep quiet about it.
 A generation on, lapses must be forgiven, reputations remade; otherwise England cannot go forward.

 The novel’s tale is meticulously researched and yet seems to flow from her pen (or keyboard) with beautiful spontaneity.
-One moment a material detail such as the taste of a soup, the next the political relationship between the Emperor and the King.
+One moment a material detail such as the taste of a soup, the next the political relationship between the Emperor of France and the King of England.

 Each historical character, familiar from the dusty pages of history books, comes to life with a fleshed-out humanity.
 The well-known fate of Anne Boleyn is rendered fresh and new to the extent that we almost wonder what will happen next – a great feat and testimony to the vitality of Mantel’s writing.
 In the words of James Wood (writing for The New Yorker), the story is ‘fragile again, with everything at suspenseful risk.’
 Janet Maslin, in The New York Times, agrees: ‘The wonder of Ms. Mantel’s retelling is that she makes these events fresh and terrifying all over again.’

 ‘If there was some defect in the procedure, your conscience should not trouble you, if you were now to repudiate your oath.
 Perhaps, you know, it was not even a Bible?’

 ‘It was bound like a Bible,’ the earl says.

 ‘I have a book on accountancy that is often mistaken for a Bible.’